masak/strangelyconsistent-blog-posts/june-22-format-strings.markdown

     say sprintf "Thirds always give me trouble: %5.2f", 1/3
         # "Thirds always give me trouble:  0.33"

 Whereas the `%d` is for integers, the `%f` is for floating-point values.
-(It's probably best to avoid confusing oneself by thinking of the non-integers as "decimal numbers" in this case.)
+(Since it's integers that are denoted by `%d`, it's probably best in this case not to think of non-integer numbers as "decimal numbers", which would be confusing.)

 So.
 Any time you feel the need to round a number to two decimal places (or whatever) before printing it, don't reach for all manner of tricky arithmetic to do it.
 Reach for `sprintf`.